 Good nutrition is fundamental to a healthy life and can influence our lives from the moment we are born.
-Nutritionists explore the relationship between diet, health, and disease prevention.
+Nutrition professionals explore the relationship between diet, health, and disease prevention.

 You’ll work with a myriad of people, from children, adolescents and parents, to adults of all ages to support positive behaviour change and, promote health and wellbeing.
-Nutritionists can also influence policy and practice in the community, industry and government sectors to assist in developing larger-scale health promotion strategies.
+Nutrition professionals can also influence policy and practice in the community, industry and government sectors to assist in developing larger-scale health promotion strategies.

 If you take the dietetics path, you’ll also be qualified to provide this range of nutrition services, with additional expertise in food-service management, public health and treating people with health-related medical issues.